Are You Qualified to Be a Police Officer?

 Few would disagree that not just anyone can be a cop, but what exactly are the qualifications you have to meet before you can become a police officer?

 In the United States, each state sets its requirements that prospective police officer must meet to be hired or even to attend a police academy.
 The reason is to ensure - as best as possible - that the right people are doing the job.

 Considering that officers have the authority to make arrests and use force, not to mention the fact that they have access to large amounts of sensitive and private information, naturally, the public has a vested interest in making sure that the people holding these positions be trustworthy.
 To the extent possible, state requirements for law enforcement officers are designed to provide a minimum baseline that departments must follow in hiring officers.

 So What Are the Requirements to Be a Police Officer?

 Specific requirements will vary from state to state, but they generally follow the same pattern.
 Typically, to qualify to be a police officer in the United States you must:

-- Be at least 19 years old (some states and individual departments may require you to be 21 or older)
+- Be at least 19 years old (some states and individual departments may require you to be 21 or older and some have maximum age requirements)

 - Be a United States citizen (either born or naturalized)